You are here

-Jim holds an associate’s degree from Hudson Valley Community College in data processing, a bachelor’s degree in computer information systems from SUNY’s College of Technology, and an executive MBA from the Lally School at Rensselaer.
+Jim holds an executive MBA from the Lally School at Rensselaer, a bachelor’s degree in computer information systems from SUNY’s College of Technology and an associate’s degree from Hudson Valley Community College in data processing.

 Selcuk Atli '09

-Selcuk is an Entrepreneur in Residence at 500 Startups.
-He’s a serial entrepreneur based in San Francisco, an alumnus of YCombinator, an Endeavor Entrepreneur and a Fulbright Scholar.
+Selcuk is a former Entrepreneur in Residence at 500 Startups.
+He’s a serial entrepreneur with multiple exits, an alumnus of YCombinator, an Endeavor Entrepreneur and a Fulbright Scholar.

-Selcuk most recently founded Boostable an advertising technology company funded by YCombinator, 500 Startups, SVAngel and others.
-Boostable helps online marketplaces and e-commerce businesses offer advertising services to their sellers.
+Selcuk most recently founded Bunch, which allows users to interact with friends over video cvhat while live gaming.
+His last company, Boostable, was an advertising technology company funded by YCombinator, 500 Startups, SVAngel and others which helped e-commerce businesses offer advertising services to their sellers.
 Prior to that, he founded SocialWire that helps some of the largest online retailers in the United States automate their product ads on Facebook and Twitter.
-SocialWire is funded by First Round Capital, 500 Startups and others - and was a recipient of Facebook’s Innovation Awards in 2013.
+SocialWire was funded by First Round Capital, 500 Startups and others - and was a recipient of Facebook’s Innovation Awards in 2013.